lukasholzer/Snippets/README.md

 check `/helper-functions`

-* search needle in string
+* search needle in string and wrap it in a tag